Computer-assisted construction of $SU(2)$-invariant negative Einstein metrics: Introduction and preliminaries

-We focus on the interesting special case of $SU(2)$-invariant cohomogeneity one metrics.
-They are less symmetric than $(O(d_1+1)\times O(d_2+1))$-invariant metrics, as they depend on 3 functions rather than 2, since $SU(2)$ has three irreducible summands.
+Unlike in the homogeneous case, we do not yet have a classification of cohomogeneity one Einstein 4-manifolds.
+In this work, we focus on the most interesting special case of the latter, namely $SU(2)$-invariant 4-dimensional cohomogeneity one metrics.
+They are less symmetric than $(O(d_1+1)\times O(d_2+1))$-invariant metrics, as they depend on 3 functions rather than 2, since the space of left-invariant metrics on $SU(2)$, equivalently the space of scalar products on the Lie algebra $\mathfrak{su}(2)$, is 3-dimensional after diagonalisation\footnote{In fact, the metric is constrained by the Einstein equation to remain diagonal \cite{D09}, so there are 3 functions rather than 6.}.
 The topology is also more complex than that of a doubly warped product.
 Einstein metrics of this form are relevant in physics, where they are known as ``Bianchi IX'' solutions \cite{GP79}, in reference to the Bianchi classification of real 3-dimensional Lie algebras.
 The $SU(2)$-invariant Einstein equation has been solved under a variety of additional symmetry assumptions, detailed in \S \ref{subsystemsubsection}.
 A summary of known examples of Bianchi IX metrics can be found in Table \ref{examplestable}.

-The objective of the present work is to use the numerical analysis and computational methods of \cite{BH24} to construct a new 2-parameter family of triaxial $SU(2)$-invariant complete negative Einstein metrics.
-The constructed metrics are asymptotically hyperbolic, of non-constant curvature, and the total space is the bundle $\mathcal{O}(-4)$ over $\mathbb{C}P^1$, although similar techniques can most likely be used to construct similar families on $\mathcal{O}(-1)$ or $\mathcal{O}(-2)$.
-Broadly speaking, our proof goes in two steps, both of which will involve some computer assistance : constructing a solution starting from the singular orbit (\S\ref{substep1}), and extending it to infinity (\S\ref{substep2}).
+The objective of the present work is to use the numerical analysis and computational methods of \cite{BH26} to construct new triaxial $SU(2)$-invariant complete negative Einstein metrics.
+The constructed metrics are asymptotically hyperbolic, of non-constant curvature, and the total space is the bundle $\mathcal{O}(-4)$ over $\mathbb{C}P^1$, although similar techniques can most likely be used to construct similar metrics on $\mathcal{O}(-1)$ or $\mathcal{O}(-2)$.
+Broadly speaking, our proof goes in two steps, both of which will involve some computer assistance : constructing a solution starting from the singular orbit (i.e. the zero section of the bundle $\mathcal{O}(-k)$ in question)(\S\ref{substep1}), and extending it to infinity (\S\ref{substep2}).
+Our numerical methods only allow us to analyse a particular, arbitrarily chosen metric in a conjectured 2-parameter family of Einstein metrics (see Figure \ref{b1hplot}).
+Nonetheless, by the continuous nature of our arguments, we in fact obtain a small 2-parameter region of (distinct even up to diffeomorphism, see \S\ref{extensionsubsection}) metrics in a small open neighbourhood of the abovementioned metric in moduli space.